yesiamrocks/Triggle/README.md

 Licensed under the [Parity License](https://paritylicense.com/) for open-source use.
 [Commercial license required](./COMMERCIAL-LICENSE.md) for closed-source or client projects.

+Note: Version 1.2.0 and earlier are MIT-licensed.
+Starting from 1.3.0, triggle.js follows a dual-license model (Parity + Commercial).

 ## Contribute

 Have ideas, questions, or bug reports?
 [Open an issue](https://github.com/yesiamrocks/triggle/issues) or start a [discussion](https://github.com/yesiamrocks/triggle/discussions)!